LonamiWebs/lonamiwebs.github.io/content/blog/woce-2.md

 ## Modifying memory

 Now that we have very likely locations pointing to our current health in memory, all that's left is writing our new desired value to gain infinite health[^9].
-Much like there's a call to `ReadProcessMemory`, there's a different one to [`WriteProcessMemory`][writemem].
+Much like how we're able to read memory with `ReadProcessMemory`, we can write to it with [`WriteProcessMemory`][writemem].
 Its usage is straightforward:

 ```rust
 pub fn write_memory(&self, addr: usize, value: &[u8]) -> io::Result<usize> {